Page cover image

 Before diving into any repair method, the most important lesson I’ve learned is this: assess the severity of the burn.
 Not all burns are the same.
 Some are just surface-level discoloration or minor charring, while others go deep into the fibers or even melt the carpet backing.

-So if you’re asking yourself , start by checking: Is it just scorched fibers, or has the carpet melted?
+So if you’re asking yourself how to get burns out of carpet, start by checking: Is it just scorched fibers, or has the carpet melted?
 How big is the burnt area—smaller than a coin or larger than your palm?
 Does it feel rough or crunchy to the touch?

 In my case, it was a carpet burnt by an iron, but the damage was mostly surface-level.
 The fibers were blackened and stiff, but the backing underneath was intact.
 That gave me hope that I could fix it without cutting up the floor.